vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 created/loaded as tabs in the DataSim Notebook.

 DataSims are created in four steps, organized as four sub-tabs in each DataSim tab.
-These sub-tabs are 'Spectral Settings', 'Metabolite Signals', 'Macromolecular Signals', and 'Baseline Signals'.
+These sub-tabs are ‘Spectral Settings’, ‘Metabolite Signals’, ‘Macromolecular Signals’, and ‘Baseline Signals’.
 Upon output, a full provenance for sub-tab parameters is created as part of the DataSim XML output data format.
 A variety of graphical and text-based methods are available for saving results, as well.